 The Somme is exceptionally beautiful.
-For me a landscape that feels like home.
-It is chalk downland, when you get up onto the solitary heights of the Redan Ridge or the plateau where Thiepval sits is feels so similar to parts to the South Downs.
-Below lie the flatland between Albert to Bapaume, itself another plateau, the soils are maybe a touch redder than in the heights, the whole layer set over chalk, a geological base that is broadly the same as the East and South East of England.
+For me a landscape which feels like home.
+It is chalk downland, when you get up onto the solitary heights of the Redan Ridge or the plateau where Thiepval sits it feels so similar to parts to the southern downlands.
+Below lies the flatland between Albert to Bapaume, itself another plateau, the soils are maybe a touch redder than in the heights, the whole layer set over chalk, a geological base that is broadly the same as the East and South East of England.
 The fecund curved surfaces makes it seem instantly familiar, gentle slopes, rounded and dipping, the roads curving between low banks with it’s gentle rolls it has the same way of revealing a sudden view across a shallow valley to a treeline that you’ll find across most of North Norfolk.
 Whatever anyone says about either, neither are flat.

 Bapaume at the East end of the road has a rich and carefully preserved history, it was a centre, fortified, walled, fought over repeatedly.
 The Flemish, Austria, the Spanish briefly, toyed with during the revolution, and finally on the shifting sweep of the slow second hand of the advances of 1916 and 1917.
 Albert in the West behind its bluffs of rolling land has had its real history obscured.
 While it didn’t suffer the physical tearing of many towns it was damaged badly.
 Not just the fabric, but also in the sense that the modern history, the Great War, has to a certain extent obscured what was here before.